 Study Guide for Pharmacology and the Nursing Process, 9th Edition

-Get the need-to-know pharmacology nursing skills you need to succeed on the NCLEX® and beyond with Study Guide for Pharmacology and the Nursing Process, 9th Edition!
+Gift your students with the need-to-know pharmacology nursing skills to succeed on the NCLEX® and beyond with Study Guide for Pharmacology and the Nursing Process, 9th Edition!
 Designed to accompany Lilley’s Pharmacology and the Nursing Process, 9th Edition textbook, this workbook features worksheets for each chapter that include NCLEX-RN® Examination-style review questions, critical thinking and application questions, case studies, and other educationally sound learning activities.

 - Chapter-by-chapter worksheets are divided into 3 main sections: Chapter Review and NCLEX Examination Preparation, Critical Thinking and Application, and Case Study.